vjanagaran/poultryco/docs/plg-cci-frameworks/02_Strategic_Foundation.md

 ---

-## 2.3 Goal #2: Genuine Value for Lower Segment (Complete)
+## 2.3 Goal #2: Brand & Thought Leadership

 ### What It Means

-PoultryCo serves farmers with <100K birds with **real tools they need**, not crippled "trial" versions designed to frustrate them into upgrading.
+PoultryCo serves **all stakeholders** in the poultry industry - farmers, vets, vendors, associations, researchers.
+The community itself is the goal, not a means to an end.
+We serve farmers with <100K birds with **real tools they need**, not crippled "trial" versions.
+We serve larger farmers who may also use PoultryCo for market rates, Q&A, and community access.
+Even PoultryCare customers use PoultryCo for these community benefits.

 **The 60% Independent Farmer Market:**
 - Small commercial farms (10K-100K birds)